What's the UK's adaptation plan?

 Kevin Jordan

-Our case will hold government’s feet to the fire over its inaction.
-We hope it will lead to a robust new plan that helps safeguard people, especially those most at risk, as well as property and infrastructure from the consequences of a rapidly warming planet.
+And we’re calling on the new Labour government to agree that the national adaptation plan is inadequate and should be amended.
+We hope it’ll produce a robust new plan that helps safeguard people, especially those most at risk, as well as property and infrastructure from the consequences of a rapidly warming planet.

 Why’s climate adaptation important?